jungho/k8s-crds/website-operator-sdk/README.md

 operator-sdk new website-operator-sdk --skip-git-init
 ```

-This will create a directory called `website-operator` with the following directory structure (note, it won't create the README.md file which I added after I ran the command.):
+This will create a directory called `website-operator-sdk` with the following directory structure (note, it won't create the README.md file which I added after I ran the command.):

 ```sh
 [~/go/src/github.com/jungho/website-operator-sdk, master+1]: tree -L 1